nkarasiak/MuseoToolBox/README.md

 ## Who build Museo ToolBox ?
 I am [Nicolas Karasiak](http://www.karasiak.net), a Phd student at Dynafor Lab.
 I work on the identification of tree species throught dense satellite image time series with Sentinel-2.
-A special thanks to [Mathieu Fauvel](http://fauvel.mathieu.free.fr/) who gave with me the love of good and open-source coding.
+A special thanks to [Mathieu Fauvel](http://fauvel.mathieu.free.fr/) who gave me the love of good and open-source coding.

 ## What's the point ?
 Today, the main usages of Museo ToolBox are :